jasny/container/README.md

 - The key is the name of the entry in the container
 - The value is an **anonymous function** that will return the entry

 The entry can be anything (an object, a scalar value, a resource, etc...)
+The anonymous function must accept one

-The anonymous function must accept one parameter: the container on which dependencies will be fetched.
+parameter: the container on which dependencies will be fetched.

-Once the container has been created it's **immutable**, entries can't be added, removed or replaced.
+Any `iterable` may be passed to the container, not just plain arrays.
+Once the container has been created it's **immutable** entries can't be added, removed or replaced.

 #### Delegated lookup